Sedation for diagnostic and surgical procedures

 Dosage regimens

-Intravenous, between 1 milligrams propofol per kilogram of body weight and 9 milligrams propofol per kilogram of body weight, over the duration of 1 hour.
+Intravenous, between 1 milligrams propofol per kilogram of body weight and 2 milligrams propofol per kilogram of body weight, one dose.
+Afterwards, intravenous, between 1.5 milligrams propofol per kilogram of body weight and 9 milligrams propofol per kilogram of body weight, over the duration of 1 day.

 Detailed description

-Doses and administration rates should be adjusted according to the required depth of sedation and the clinical response.
-Most paediatric patients require 1-2 mg/kg bodyweight propofol for onset of sedation.
+In children over 1 month of age, doses and administration rates should be adjusted according to the required depth of sedation and the clinical response.
+Most paediatric patients require 1–2 mg/kg body weight of propofol 1% for onset of sedation.
 Maintenance of sedation may be accomplished by titrating propofol 1% infusion to the desired level of sedation.
-Most patients require 1.5-9 mg/kg/h propofol.
-With propofol 1% the infusion may be supplemented by bolus administration of up to 1 mg/kg bodyweight if a rapid increase of depth of sedation is required.
+Most patients require 1.5–9 mg/kg/h propofol 1%.
+The infusion may be supplemented by bolus administration of up to 1 mg/kg body weight if a rapid increase of depth of sedation is required.

-In ASA III and IV patients lower doses may be required.
+In ASA 3 and 4 patients lower doses may be required.

 Active ingredient